 - All items that will fit into a “Tyga-Box” should be packed in one.
 This speeds up the move, reduces damage, and minimizes unnecessary handling.

-- Ask your staff to remove their personal belongings one week prior to the move and bring them back one week following the move.
+- Ask your staff to remove their personal belongings one week before the move and bring them back one week following the move.

 - Reserve the best possible access for your move.
 This includes notifying building management of the exclusive use of the elevator, access to your space, and clearance for parking the moving vans.

-- Keep the major pathways in your office clear before, during, and after the move.
+- Keep the major pathways in your office clear before, during, and after moving.

 - Make a list of all the key contacts and distribute it to everyone on your moving team, including vendors.

 - Post move codes, directional signs, and floor plans at all locations in the new space.

 - Assign at least one move coordinator for each location.